FarronF/limerick-council-meetings/meetings/2018/10/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th September 2018.md

 Consultation will have to take place with the existing business in this location

-with regard to the removal of the loading bay.---
+with regard to the removal of the loading bay.
+---
 10

 NOTICES OF MOTION